-Rivers Is Lucky To Have Wike As Governor- Sen. David Mark - TheBoss Newspaper
+Rivers is Lucky To Have Wike As Governor - Sen. David Mark - TheBoss Newspaper

-Rivers Is Lucky To Have Wike As Governor- Sen. David Mark
+Rivers is Lucky To Have Wike As Governor – Sen. David Mark

 By Michael Effiong